Canberra NatureArt Lab

 We provide a fully equipped space for art, science and nature studies, with great tutors to guide your creative learning.

 Courses & Workshops

 This course continues the exploration of painting with watercolour looking at harmony in colour and combination of techniques.
 Students will complete a series of exercises and projects using monochromatic, complementary and analogous colour schemes and will gain practice combining wet and dry techniques with transparent glazing.
 At the end of the course students will have an enhanced ability to identify and mix colour and an understanding of how different hues affect each other.
-15 October - 19 November 2018 Monday 1.30 - 4.30pm 6 x 3 hour sessions
+Suitable for intermediate and advanced students with some watercolour experience.
+Refreshments are included.
+A materials list will be provided on booking.
+15 October - 25 November 2018 (please note:no class on 12 November) Monday 1.30 - 4.30pm (6 x 3 hour sessions)

 Drawing II - with Lesley Wallington

 In this course we will continue to develop drawing skills focusing on forms in nature and progressing from preliminary to finished works.
 We will use further exercises with graphite, conte pencil and pen and ink to train the eye.
 We will also introduce techniques with colour pencil.
 Topics will include foreshortening, symmetry, spirals and how the Fibonacci series relates to complex forms in nature.
 Students will gain the maximum benefit from this course by completing at least 3 hours practice between classes.
 Suitable for students who have completed Introduction to Drawing or those with some previous drawing experience.
 Morning tea will be available.
 19 October - 29 November 2018 (6 weeks x 3 hour sessions); Please note: no class on 9 November.
 Friday mornings from 9.30am - 12.30pm Workspace A, M16 Artspace, 21 Blaxland Crescent, Griffith